the episode

 Debbie Dieman: Yes.
 And what a blessing for me as a mom.
 I pretty much knew that, but for you to smack me in the little face with that was just because I had no idea that he would be leaving.
 None of us did six days later.

-KimberlyFaith: know what I’m saying?
-It’s like, don’t To me, the greatest miracle, the greatest miracle that ever occurs on earth isn’t moving a mountain from Rala to Lebanon or, you know, causing the sun and earth the sun and moon to stand still.
+Do you know what I’m saying?
+It’s like, to me, the greatest miracle that ever occurs on earth isn’t moving a mountain from Rolla to Lebanon or, you know, causing the sun and earth, the sun and moon to stand still.
 It is when one person receives Jesus Christ as our Lord and savior.

-Yeah.
-And I knew what you’d been through with him, some of it, not all of it, but found some of it today, you know?
+Kimberly Faith: And I knew what you’d been through with him, some of it, not all of it, but found some of it today, you know?
 And, you know, that day, I remember we made a plan.
-I was going to represent him and I was going to we were going to put together a spiritual growth plan and we were just going to watch Chris blow it, you know, blow the roof off.
+I was going to represent him and we were going to put together a spiritual growth plan and we were just going to watch Chris blow it, you know, blow the roof off.
 Right?

-Debbie Dieman: Moms know that though.
+Debbie Dieman: Yes.
+Moms know that though.
 And I knew, as mom, I knew that they’re worth saving.
 And it’s because of Christopher that I think I am less judgmental of people.
-I see.
-I don’t understand addiction because that was Not
+I don’t understand addiction because that was

 Debbie Dieman: Yeah.
 I used to think I was addicted to chocolate.
 I’m not addicted to anything.
 And so, to watch him struggle with that was torment.
 It was just torment daily.